indraasura/linkedin-articles/Flexible_Roadmap.md

 How to build a roadmap that will serve well in the dark?

 1. Setting up a post-release workflow
+- Sprint scopes are often (read: almost always) changed because of un-earthed bugs and user feedback once a feature set is live.
+This can be better managed by identifying potential workflows with their priorities
+ - Break backlog features into SMART goals and incrementally include them in sprints
+ - Sorting tasks based on the impact they will provide on the required outcome.
+For example, a P0 bug might take higher precedence over a much-awaited feature because the bug is a blocker for users.
+Labelling tasks based on effort and risk usually helps in prioritization
 2. Visualise the roadmap

 3. Outcomes over outputs